ucdavis-bioinformatics-training/2022-Feb-Introduction-To-Python-For-Bioinformatics/python/python4.md

 ## Exercise 5 - Quality-based fastq trimmer

 Okay, now let's try something more complex... a tool for trimming fastq sequences using a quality score cutoff.
 We will only do this for single-end Illumina reads just to make it easier.
 First, you need to understand the fastq format and how the quality scores are encoded.
 So let's take a look at some [bioinformatics file types](filetypes).

+Let's [download a small fastq file](data/samp1.fastq) to use.
+Take a look at it.
+What we want to do is trim the sequences (and the quality values) so that they are trimmed at the place where a base's (reading from left to right) quality value drops below a given threshold.
+Let's use a threshold of 30 to begin with.
+Then write the trimmed data to a new file.

+Hints:
+1. First write a function that takes two parameters, a sequence and a quality threshold, and returns the position where the sequence and quality lines will be trimmed.
+You will need to use the "ord" built-in function, which returns the decimal ASCII value of a character.
+You will need to use a loop to go through each quality value and check if it drops below the threshold.
+If it does, you will return the position for that value.
+If it doesn't then you should return the last position.
+2. Open the input and output files.
+Loop through the input file, reading 4 lines at a time (into 4 separate variables).
+Use your function to find the place to cut.
+3. Cut both the sequence and quality lines using the trimming position and [string slicing in python](https://www.geeksforgeeks.org/string-slicing-in-python/).
+4. Write a new fastq record (4 lines) to the output file.
+Do this for all the records.
+5. Close your files.